 Classical Osteopathy is its own science, philosophy, and treatment process founded by Dr. A.T.
 Still in 1874 - it's not just an "add-on" course to another modality.

-This includes a 4-year, full-time Osteopathic education at the Canadian Academy of Osteopathy and is in good standing with the Osteopathy Canada Association.
-She also completed her Bachelor of Kinesiology at the UofA.
+Paige & Brennan have the highest standards of education and clinical practice.
+This includes a 4-year, full-time Osteopathic education at the Canadian Academy of Osteopathy and are both in good standing with the Osteopathy Canada Association.
+Paige also completed her Bachelor of Kinesiology at the UofA.
+Brennan has completed advanced training from the Upledger Institute.

 In addition, Paige's background in Kinesiology adds to her well-rounded practice.
+Brennan’s training in Craniosacral Therapy and Somatoemotional Release fortifies his practice.

 This emphasizes that the body is not just a collection of separate parts, but rather a complex and interconnected system where everything is interrelated and works together.